Ullyot Public Affairs Lecture

-On November 12, 2014, George Whitesides, the Woodford L. and Ann A. Flowers University Professor at Harvard University, will deliver the 25th annual Ullyot Public Affairs Lecture at the Chemical Heritage Foundation in Philadelphia.
-The lecture is entitled “Soft Robots.”
+On November 12, 2014, George Whitesides, the Woodford L. and Ann A. Flowers University Professor at Harvard University, delivered the 25th annual Ullyot Public Affairs Lecture at the Chemical Heritage Foundation in Philadelphia.
+The lecture was entitled “Soft Robots.”

 About the Speaker

 George Whitesides is the Woodford L. and Ann A. Flowers University Professor at Harvard University.
 He was a member of the faculty of the Massachusetts Institute of Technology from 1963 to 1982.
 He joined the Department of Chemistry at Harvard in 1982 and served as department chairman from 1986 to 1989.
 From 1982 to 2004 Whitesides was the Mallinckrodt Professor of Chemistry at Harvard.